Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 Many software buyers have been trained by the SaaS era to ask for configurability.

-They ask for:
-* more toggles
-* more custom rules
-* more templates
-* more settings
-* more control
+They ask for more toggles, more custom rules, more templates, more settings, more control.

 And some of that still matters.

 But in practice, many users do not actually want infinite flexibility.
 They want confidence that the software knows what it is doing.

-They want:
-* sensible defaults
-* strong recommendations
-* fewer decisions
-* less setup
-* faster time to value
-* outputs that already feel right
+They want sensible defaults, strong recommendations, fewer decisions, less setup, faster time to value, and outputs that already feel right.

 This creates tension inside AI product design.